 I am Kathy.
-Wife to Scott, mother to twenty-two children (most with special needs), grandmother of eight (three with special needs).
+Wife to Scott, mother to twenty-three children (most with special needs), grandmother of twelve (five adopted and with special needs).
 Read more about us on our family blog, “Where Love Learns Its Lessons.”
 And if you want the full story, you can order our book, “Swaying In the Treetops: A True Story of Faith and the Fatherless.”

 My passions are my husband and my kids and grandkids; adoption and orphan care; homeschooling; learning to trust God more and know Him more deeply; and becoming real – a Velveteen Rabbit-y kind of real.